Asma-AlMurr/Asma-AlMurr.github.io/_pages/about.md

 Whether I’m on the court chasing a perfect serve or behind the lens capturing "the perfect" moment (even though I dont know exactly what that looks like yet), I’m driven by my curiosity and a love for storytelling.
 My projects often explore the intersections of identity, culture, and creativity, with a special focus on bridging the gap between Emirati artists and global audiences.

-This space is where I share my work, innovation, and the little details that make life my extraordinary.
+This space is where I share my work, innovation, and the little details I learned over the course of this semester (Spring 2025).
 Thank you for stopping by, and I hope you leave inspired!